-They also offer mortgage information for users to see current available mortgage rates related to their listings search.
+They also offer mortgage information so that users can see current mortgage rates related to their property search.

-After entering your location, you’ll be brought to a more extensive search page where you can filter by multi family, or a number of other property types and measurements.
+After entering your location, you’ll be brought to a more extensive search page where you can filter by multifamily properties, or a number of other property types and measurements.

-Many of the platforms above will have options in your market of choice, but local listings can add depth to your search, or connect you with more localized brokers and owners.
+Many of the platforms above will have options in your market of choice.
+However, local listings can add depth to your search, or connect you with more localized brokers and owners.

-Since the sum of all local examples is exorbitant, below, we look at just a few examples of the variety available to those seeking local deals.
+Since the sum of all local examples is exorbitant, we look at just a few examples for those seeking local deals.

-All listings types on Craigslist are broken down to their individual markets, thus making the site great for very local investment discovery.
+Craigslist listings are broken down into their individual geographic markets, thus making the site great for very local investment discovery.
 And there are a lot of markets: one for nearly every major metropolitan area in the country.

 Under “Housing Type,” users can add filters for apartment buildings, duplexes, townhouses, and a few other commercial and residential property types.

-NJ.com is a site that can be utilized when searching for multi family homes for sale in NJ.
+NJ.com is a great option for investors searching for multifamily homes for sale in New Jersey.

-This is a specific example of the type of local listing platforms available for property buyers in different locations around the country.
+This is a specific example of a local listing platform available for property buyers in different locations around the country.